Martha M. Pacold

 Martha Maria Pacold (born February 3, 1979) is a United States district judge of the United States District Court for the Northern District of Illinois.

 Education

 Pacold was educated at St. Ignatius College Prep in Chicago.
-She earned her Bachelor of Arts with highest distinction from Indiana University, where she was inducted into Phi Beta Kappa, and her J.D. degree with honors from the University of Chicago Law School, where she was inducted into the Order of the Coif and served as Editor-in-Chief of the University of Chicago Law Review.
+She earned her Bachelor of Arts with highest distinction from Indiana University, where she was inducted into Phi Beta Kappa, and her Juris Doctor with honors from the University of Chicago Law School, where she was inducted into the Order of the Coif and served as Editor-in-Chief of the University of Chicago Law Review.

 Career

 After graduating from law school, Pacold served as a law clerk for Judge A. Raymond Randolph of the United States Court of Appeals for the District of Columbia Circuit from 2002 to 2003 and for Judge Jay Bybee of the United States Court of Appeals for the Ninth Circuit from 2003 to 2004.
 She later clerked for Associate Justice Clarence Thomas of the Supreme Court of the United States from 2004 to 2005.

 During her career, she served as a Counsel to the Attorney General at the United States Department of Justice from 2005 to 2006 and a Special Assistant United States Attorney for the Eastern District of Virginia from 2006 to 2007.
 She was previously an associate and then a partner in the Chicago office of Bartlit Beck Herman Palenchar & Scott, LLP.
 Pacold was also a Lecturer in Law at the University of Chicago Law School.
 She previously served as a Deputy General Counsel of the United States Department of the Treasury.